 The Preset Browser is how you search, load, and manage sounds in Pigments.
 It has different views but they all access the same banks of presets.

-To access the search view, click the browser button (the icon looks a bit like books on a library shelf).
+To access the search view, click the browser button in the Upper Toolbar (the icon looks a bit like books on a library shelf).